axonweb3/axon-docs/docs/api/latest_version.md

 #### Returns

- Boolean - returns true of the client is mining, otherwise false.
-Always return false in Axon network.
+Boolean - returns `true` of the client is mining, otherwise `false`.
+Always return `false` in Axon network.

 #### Examples